Table of Contents

 - Deep Linguistics: Skip syntax trees; focus on definitions (Langue vs. Parole).

-- Original Sanskrit Texts: Use summaries and charts for the Natyashastra.
+- Original Sanskrit Texts: Do not read them.
+Use summaries and charts for texts like the Natyashastra.

 Part 5: The "Chronology Cluster" Method

-- Magnum Opus Anchors: Use 1798 (Lyrical Ballads) as a fixed point.
+Use seminal dates like 1798 (Lyrical Ballads) as a fixed point to anchor surrounding texts.

 Conclusion: Your 30-Day "Sniper" Plan